agno3317/d2guns/how-to.md

         where lower(weapon type) = 'hand_cannon'
         and lower(gun_element) = 'void';

-Make sure that everything inside '' is in lowecase when using lower.
+Make sure that everything inside '' is in lowercase when using lower.

 That's all folks!